ddsky/world-news-api-clients/objc/docs/OAINewsApi.md

 Extract News

 Extract a news article from a website to a well structure JSON object.
-The API will return the title, text, URL, image, publish date, author, language, source country, and sentiment of the news article.
+The API will return the title, text, URL, images, videos, publish date, authors, language, source country, and sentiment of the news article.

 ### Example
 ```objc